 - Drinks: Water, water and more water!
 Green tea.
 If you must have alcohol, don’t forget that wine’s laden with calories and being hungover means you’ll be less likely to workout or make healthy food choices.
 Try vodka and fresh lemon or have one glass of red wine and really enjoy every sip.

 - TREAT: One or two squares of raw dark chocolate with 15 goji berries – packed with super food goodness and tastes fantastic.

-- CHEAT: Jen Aniston loves Mexican food and allows herself to have it, but says everything in moderation is the key so if she’s craving it she has a small portion at lunchtime to allow her body to burn it off during the day.
+- CHEAT: If you love Mexican food for example, allow yourself to have it, but moderation is the key so if you’re craving it have a small portion at lunchtime to allow your body to burn it off during the day.